 Pins 1 and 2 must always be connected for proper operation, although failure to make these connections will not be catastrophic to the converter under normal operating conditions.
-If there is no load present on the converter, failure to make these connections could result in damage to the device.
-Pin 1 must always be connected to the output return and Pin 2 must always be connected to $+V{OUT}$ when regulating the positive voltage.
-If the negative output voltage is being regulated, Pin 1 must always be connected to -V{OUT} and Pin 2 must always be connected to the output return.
-These connections can be made at any one of the output pins of the converter, or remotely at the load.
+If no load is present on the converter, failure to make these connections could result in damage to the device.
+If the ADDC02828SA is used to provide a +28 V dc output, Pin 1 must always be connected to the output sense reference (Pins 14 and 15) and Pin 2 must always be connected to $+V{OUT}$ (Pins 12 and 13).
+If the ADDC02828SA is used to provide a -28 V dc output, Pin 1 must always be connected to RETURN (Pins 16 and 17) and Pin 2 must always be connected to the output sense reference (Pins 14 and 15).
+The connections to $+V{OUT}$ (for a +28 V dc output) and RETURN (for a -28 V dc output) can be made at any one of the output pins of the converter, or remotely at the load.
 A remote connection at the load can adjust for voltage drops of as much as 0.25 V dc between the converter and the load.

 Long remote sense leads can affect converter stability, although this condition is rare.
 The impedance of the long power leads between the converter and the remote sense point could affect the converter's unity gain crossover frequency and phase margin.
 Consult factory if long remote sense leads are to be used.